-The Gwynns Falls SRRR Plan was accepted by the EPA on December 9, 2013 and certified by the County as substantially complete on September 6, 2018.
+The Gwynns Falls SRRR Plan was accepted by the EPA on December 9, 2013 and is anticipated to be substantially constructed in December 2030.

 There are multiple projects under design in Gwynns Falls, below is a list of the proposed projects.